PeterDrake/drakepedia/control_structures/loops.md

 3. Execute the statements in the body of the loop.
 4. Go back to step 1.

-This loop is extremely handy for iterating through the elements of an array:
+The for each loop is extremely handy for iterating through the elements of an array:
 ```java
 for (int n : numbers) {
     System.out.println(n);
 }
 ```
+The first line can be read, "for each `int` `n` in `numbers`...".
 ## Additional Resources
 ### Online
 - Sedgewick and Wayne, *Introduction to Programming in Java* booksite, [Section 1.3](https://introcs.cs.princeton.edu/java/13flow/)